 Notwithstanding the prudent investment policy adopted by MAPFRE MSV Life, past performance is no guarantee for the future.
 Although MAPFRE MSV Life's With Profits investments have generally provided policyholders with stable and satisfactory returns when compared with other similar investment products, in the light of the current uncertainty in the capital markets, investment returns could fluctuate further.
 Fair value movements and investment returns impinge directly on the rates of bonuses declared by the Company.
 Regular Bonuses are therefore expected to vary over the lifetime of the policy whilst Final Bonuses are likely to be highly volatile and very dependent on the investment performance of the Company.

-In 2020, the life insurance market in Malta went through a challenging year brought about by the continuing climate of low interest rates and the outbreak of the pandemic earlier in the year.
+In 2021, the life insurance market in Malta continued to recover from the significant challenges brought about by the outbreak of the pandemic in 2020 and by the continuing climate of low interest rates.